 CODE ENFORCEMENT OFFICER

 The Village of Rouses Point is a zoned community, with subdivision regulations, site plan review, and a zoning plan and ordinance.
-Clifford J. Sterling is the Village Code Enforcement Officer for the Village of Rouses Point.
+John L. Cooper is the Village Code Enforcement Officer for the Village of Rouses Point.